mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-orm-session-object-session.markdown

 title: sqlalchemy.orm.session object_session Example Code
 category: page
 slug: sqlalchemy-orm-session-object-session-examples
-sortorder: 500031076
+sortorder: 500031084
 toc: False
 sidebartitle: sqlalchemy.orm.session object_session
-meta: Python example code for the object_session callable from the sqlalchemy.orm.session module of the SQLAlchemy project.
+meta: Python example code that shows how to use the object_session callable from the sqlalchemy.orm.session module of the SQLAlchemy project.

 object_session is a callable within the sqlalchemy.orm.session module of the SQLAlchemy project.